sn1de/ezp_many2many/README.md

 	  @magazines = Magazine.find(:all)
 	end

 And now the view to render the page.
+Create a new file app/views/subscribers/subscription_list.html.erb.
 Notice that we've embedded the form to create the subscription in the list and we'll create the routes and application logic for that a little later:

 	<h1>Subscribing <%= @subscriber.name %></h1>
 	<h2>Magazine Choices</h2>